Nicaragua death toll nears 100 as Ortega vows to remain - Journal du Cameroun

 – ‘We are all going to stay’ –

-Deputy National Police director Francisco Diaz said Wednesday people wearing hoods fired guns and mortars at families taking part in a pro-government rally in Managua, leaving 12 injured including five police.
+Deputy National Police director Francisco Diaz said “criminal groups” attacked a pro-government event in Managua “with firearms and mortars,” leaving seven dead and 91 injured by gunfire, including 20 policemen.

-Two of the 12 — members of the youth branch of the ruling Sandinista party — later died, he added.

-The opposition said another person died when pro-government activists opened fire in Managua on a rally in support of mothers who have lost children in the protests.
+The opposition said Wednesday that one person died when pro-government activists opened fire in Managua on a rally in support of mothers who have lost children in the protests.

 The unrest poses the biggest crisis ever faced by Ortega, a former guerrilla leader who first ruled between 1979 and 1990 before returning as president 11 years ago.